 Teacher: For this song, we are going to move our arms to the meter with a train-like motion.
 Circle your arms around like train wheels, showing an extra big “chug” going down on the strong beat of each measure.
 As you move your arms, sing the first section of the song with the recording.
 Let’s try it again, without the recording, and stepping on the beat while we continue to show the four-meter pattern with our arms moving like train wheels.

 Teacher: Now, instead of moving our arms like train wheels, we are going to conduct the music.
 A conductor on a train is someone who directs where the train is going.
 A conductor in music is someone who directs where the music is going.
 The type of conducting we’re going to use today is called bounce conducting.
 Bounce conducting is where you conduct up and down, like bouncing a ball, rather than in a specific two-, three-, or four-beat pattern shape.
 With bounce conducting, the strong beat has a larger up-and-down motion, and the weak beats have a fairly small up-and-down motion.
 When you bounce a ball, how does your arm move?
 It moves a lot at the elbow, and only a tiny bit at the wrist.
 When conducting music, the motion is similar.
 Move your elbow more and your wrist only a tiny bit.
 On the strong-beat bounce, your arms should move approximately from your nose to your belly button.
 The weak beats should bounce approximately from your shoulder to your chest.
-Imagine bouncing a ball, and see if you can sing and bounce-conduct with me to that first part of “I’ve Been Working on the Railroad.”
+Imagine bouncing a ball, and see if you can sing and bounce-conduct with me to that first part of “Rock Island Line.”
 Remember, we’re conducting in four-meter.